su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 ## Background

-The geometry consists on a Static Kenics mixer with three blades, each blade starts at 90 degrees perpendicular to the previous blades and they are being twisted 180 degrees along the z-axis in order to enhance the mixing.
-Furthermore, two inlets are considered where pure air and pure methane are injected at each inlet.
-Finally, one oulet is considered at the end of the mixer device.
+The geometry consists of a Static Kenics mixer with three blades, each blade starts at 90 degrees perpendicular to the previous blades, and they are twisted 180 degrees along the z-axis in order to enhance the mixing.
+Furthermore, two inlets are considered, where pure air and pure methane are injected at each inlet.
+Finally, one outlet is considered at the end of the mixer device.

 ## Problem Setup

-In this problem, we study the flow and mixing along the kenic static mixer.
+In this problem, we investigate the flow and mixing along the kenic static mixer.
 Thus, we have the following boundary conditions at the inlets and outlet:

-- Equal Inlet Velocities (constant) = 5 m/s in normal direction (z-direction)
+- Inlet Velocities (constant) = 5 m/s in normal direction (z-direction)
 - Outlet Pressure (constant) = 0 Pa
-- Inlet Temperature (both inlets) = 300 K
+- Temperature at both inlets) = 300 K
 - Adiabatic walls.

-In this case the energy equation is switched `OFF` as we consider two streams with the same temperature and adiabatic walls.
+In this case, the energy equation is switched `OFF` as we consider two streams with the same temperature and adiabatic walls.

-The SST turbulence model is used with the default settings of freestream turbulence intensity of 5% and turbulent-to-laminar viscosity ratio of 10.
+The SST turbulence model is used with default settings of freestream turbulence intensity of 5% and turbulent-to-laminar viscosity ratio of 10.
 However, in order to highlight the new option available in SU2 of having different turbulence intensities and turbulent-to-laminar viscosity ratios, these will be given as marker inlets for turbulence that will be explained in the following section.

 The thermochemical properties for each gas are given below:
 * Methane: